Donor & Alumni Relations

 Why did you want to become a director for the largest student-run philanthropy in the world?

-What are your main duties as the Development Director for THON 2019?
+What are your main responsibilities as a Director for THON 2023?

 What is your favorite THON memory?

 My favorite THON memory (so far) is the last line dance during THON Weekend 2022.
 As I stood with some of my closest friends in that moment, I saw 15,000 people, dressed in every imaginable color, jumping around with excitement as the 46-hour dance marathon was coming to a close.
 There are numerous videos circulating of that moment, but none can truly capture the sheer energy that was in the Bryce Jordan Center, as we finally made it through our first in-person THON in two years.
 That moment to me was where I truly realized how many people it takes to make an event like this happen and was evidence of how resilient this organization has been for the past couple of years.